-A Planning and Environmental Linkage (PEL) study can be conducted as an interim step of evaluation for a transportation need or project that has not entered formal NEPA level analysis.
-The purpose of a PEL study is to perform preliminary analysis and make decisions not normally completed as part of the traditional regional planning process.
-This in turn will make NEPA level evaluation and decisionmaking more transparent to resource agencies and the public, promote environmental stewardship, minimize duplication of effort, and reduce delays in project implementation.
-PEL studies may also be conducted for transportation corridors to more clearly identify the problem and develop refined solutions for inclusion in the regional transportation plan.
+A Planning and Environmental Linkage (PEL) study can be conducted as an interim step of evaluation for a transportation need or project that has been identified in the regional transportation plan, but has not entered formal NEPA level analysis.
+The purpose of a PEL study is to perform preliminary analysis and make decisions not completed as a part of traditional regional level planning that will make NEPA level evaluation and decisionmaking more transparent to resource agencies and the public, promote environmental stewardship, minimize duplication of effort, and reduce delays in project implementation.
+PEL studies may also be conducted for transportation corridors to more clearly identify the problem and develop potential solutions for future inclusion on the regional transportation plan.
 Agencies preparing a PEL study must complete an FHWA questionnaire to verify the activities conducted as part of the study and their relationship to future NEPA document preparation.